-Included in accounts payable and accrued liabilities at December 31, 2021 is an amount of \$38,628 (December 31, 2020 - \$112,836) due to related parties.
-These amounts are non-interest bearing with \$14,028 (2020 - \$87,936) are due under normal commercial terms and \$24,600 (2020 - \$24,900) have no specific terms of repayment.
+Included in accounts payable and accrued liabilities at December 31, 2022 is an amount of \$152,337 (December 31, 2021 - \$56,213) due to related parties.
+These amounts are non-interest bearing and have no specific terms of repayment.

-In addition, during the three months ended June 30, 2021, Mr. Antonio Canton, the President and Chief Executive Officer, and Director of the Company, invested in \$2 million (2020 - \$nil) of the Series A Secured Rights and was issued 2 million Secured Rights Warrants; 1 million of which entitle him to purchase 1 million common shares of the Company for a period of two years at a price of Cdn\$0.11 per common share and 1 million of which entitle him to purchase 1 million common shares of the Company for a period of two years at a price of Cdn\$0.11 per common share years at a price of Cdn\$0.14 per common share.
+In addition, during the year ended December 31, 2022, the President and Chief Executive Officer, and Director of the Company, exercised 2 million Secured Rights Warrants; 1 million to purchase 1 million common shares of the Company at a price of Cdn\$0.11 per common share and 1 million to purchase 1 million common shares of the Company at a price of Cdn\$0.14 per common share.